 All upholstered furniture and carpets should be treated with Allersearch® ADS™, ADMS™ and X-Mite®.
 Clothing, bedding, towels, and curtains should be washed using Allersearch® Allergen Wash.
 When dusting, apply Allersearch® AllerDust™ to your feather duster or dust cloth to prevent the allergens from becoming airborne.
-Apply Allersearch® AllerMold™ to surfaces that are exposed to high humidity or moisture to prevent the development of mold and mildew.
 To eliminate odors use ODRX™.
 Also, because of their thickness, mattresses and pillows should be encased in mite proof encasings for optimal protection.

 Anyone who suffers with allergies or asthma can benefit from Allersearch® Home Allergy Treatment.
-The Allersearch® Home Allergy Treatment reduces one of the major allergy triggers-allergens from the house dust mite, as well as those from pollens, mold, mildew, and cat and pet dander.
+The Allersearch® Home Allergy Treatment reduces one of the major allergy triggers-allergens from the house dust mite waste, as well as those from pollen and cat and pet dander.
 Effective control of allergies and asthma can be achieved by following your doctor’s medication plan.
 It is also important to reduce trigger factors where possible.